Does Montana require minimum car insurance coverage?

 How much is car insurance in Montana?

-The average cost for a liability-only auto insurance policy at Progressive was $116 per month in 2020.* Rates vary based on several factors, including the limits and coverages you choose, as well as your driving history and ZIP code.
+The average cost for a liability-only auto insurance policy (single driver/single car) at Progressive was $70 per month in 2020-2021.* Rates vary based on several factors, including the limits and coverages you choose, as well as your driving history and ZIP code.
+Progressive offers car insurance quotes for Montana drivers to help them find coverage and discounts.

 Are there discounts that can lower the cost of my car insurance policy?